westarete/artfully_app/README.md

     Delayed::Worker.delay_jobs = true

 __Please note__ that Artfully depends on delayed jobs for locking tickets while a patron is checking out.
 Leaving delayed jobs disabled prevents tickets from being locked.
+Checkout will still work, but tickets will not be reserved for a patron while he/she is checking out.

 ### Update the mailer